darkv/postgres-backup/README.md

 Given the cron settings provided in the environment variable _BACKUP\_CRON_ the backup\_init script installs a cron job to schedule the backup.sh script.

 The value of the variable is a standard cron pattern.
+Be aware that the timezone within the container is UTC.
-Example for running every day at 03:00:
+Example for running every day at 03:00 UTC:

     0 3 * * *